Tofino, Ucluelet, and the Pacific Rim Feature

 Pacific Rim Surfing

-Take note that the waves and rip currents here present real danger, and first-time surfers are advised to take lessons.
+Whichever beach you choose, take note that the waves and rip currents present real danger, and first-time surfers are advised to take lessons.
 Parks Canada employs surf guards at Long Beach in the summer.
 Wave-hazard signs are posted along the highway and updated daily.

 Fodor's Trip Planning Ideas